heyinterspace/samir.xyz/README.md

    - Added better logging for debugging purposes

 6. **Asset Management & Project Structure**:
-   - Created `organize-assets.sh` script to ensure consistent asset organization
-   - Consolidated all assets into a single `/public/attached_assets` folder
+   - Implemented a single source of truth for assets in `public/attached_assets`
-   - Implemented automatic asset migration to avoid duplication
-   - Normalized image assets with consistent naming conventions
-   - Updated paths configuration for consistent image references
-   - Removed duplicate configuration files to simplify maintenance
-   - Streamlined project structure by eliminating unnecessary directories and files
+   - Removed redundant asset directories and eliminated duplicate image files
-   - Created `cleanup-test-dirs.sh` to safely move test/debug directories to a backup location
-   - Removed ten test/debug directories from src/app to improve codebase maintainability

-7. **Documentation Consolidation**:
-   - Created `consolidate-readmes.sh` script to centralize all documentation in the `/docs` folder
-   - Implemented `final-documentation-cleanup.sh` to handle comprehensive documentation management
-   - Moved all README files and other documentation to a single location in `/docs`
-   - Added symlinks from original README locations to maintain backward compatibility
+   - Added symlinks for backward compatibility to prevent breaking changes
-   - Updated the root README.md to be concise and point to the consolidated documentation
-   - Added documentation cleanup tracking in version-config.json
+   - Integrated asset management into application startup for automated organization
+   - Documented asset structure and organization pattern for future maintenance
+   - Cleaned up root directory by moving non-essential files to appropriate locations
    - Integrated documentation consolidation into the application startup process

-8. **CSS and Styling Improvements**:
+7. **CSS and Styling Improvements**:
    - Removed all `!important` flags from stylesheets for improved maintainability
    - Replaced inline style attributes with Tailwind utility classes throughout the codebase
    - Standardized the globals.css structure with proper layer organization